epidemics-scepticism/tor-misconception/README.md

 * What _someone_ and the other party are discussing.

 #### So what does this mean?
 Well, the Exit can do everything the VPN can do but it can't do it to you consistently or in a targeted manner.
-You are less targetable than Tor.
+You are less targetable on Tor.
 Your VPN can target you, and do so consistently.

 ### But what about...?
 - The VPN can be trusted, I know because _magic_!
 So it won't tamper with my connection.